-- Effective January 1, 2011, Plan Members were given Internet access to their personal Pension and Welfare information through the Plans' web site www.lu30plans.com. - Hourly Employer Pension contributions increased from \$7.07 to \$7.37 for Journeymen in the Toronto, Ontario area. - Application was made to have the Plan continued as a SOMEPP.
+- Effective January 1, 2011, Plan Members were given Internet access to their personal Pension and Welfare information through the Plans' web site www.lu30plans.com. - Hourly Employer Pension contributions increased from \$7.07 to \$7.37 for Journeymen in the Toronto, Ontario area. - Application was made to have the Plan continued as a SOMEPP Specified Ontario Multi Employer Pension Plan the designation meant the Plan did not have to fund any solvency deficits.

-- Hourly Employer Pension contributions increased from \$7.07 to \$7.75 for Journeymen in the Toronto, Ontario area. - The Plan was amended to provide Immediate Vesting and introduced an eligibility waiting period. - A Plan Member who was an Active Member on/after July 1, 2012 became automatically vested under the Plan. - By the introduction of an eligibility waiting period a person who became an Employee on or after July 1, 2012 would be eligible to become a Plan Member on the January 1 next following the attainment of either: - Earnings of not less than 35% of the Year's Maximum Pensionable Earnings (YMPE) prescribed under the Canada Pension Plan with one or more Employers; or - Seven hundred (700) hours of employment with one or more Employers, in each of two consecutive years while an Employee.
+- Hourly Employer Pension contributions increased from \$7.07 to \$7.75 for Journeymen in the Toronto, Ontario area. - The Plan was amended to provide immediate vesting and introduced an eligibility waiting period. - A Plan Member who was an Active Member on/after July 1, 2012 became automatically vested under the Plan. - By the introduction of an eligibility waiting period a person who became an Employee on or after July 1, 2012 would be eligible to become a Plan Member on the January 1 next following the attainment of either: - Earnings of not less than 35% of the Year's Maximum Pensionable Earnings (YMPE) prescribed under the Canada Pension Plan with one or more Employers; or - Seven hundred (700) hours of employment with one or more Employers, in each of two consecutive years while an Employee.

-- On July 1, 2013, eligible Canadians were allowed to voluntarily defer commencement of OAS (Old Age Security) benefits for up to five years and receive a higher, actuarially adjusted OAS benefit. - Hourly Employer Pension contributions increased from \$7.75 to \$8.09 for Journeymen in the Toronto, Ontario area. - On November 1, 2013, it was announced that the age of eligibility for Old Age Security (OAS) pension and Guaranteed Income Supplement (GIS) would gradually increase from age 65 to age 67 over six years, starting in April 2023.
+- On July 1, 2013, eligible Canadians were allowed to voluntarily defer commencement of OAS (Old Age Security) benefits for up to five years and receive a higher, actuarially adjusted OAS benefit. - Hourly Employer Pension contributions increased from \$7.75 to \$8.09 for Journeymen in the Toronto, Ontario area. - On November 1, 2013, the federal budget proposed that the age of eligibility for Old Age Security (OAS) pension and Guaranteed Income Supplement (GIS) would gradually increase from age 65 to age 67 over six years, starting in April 2023.
+This was subsequently abandoned by the next federal government.

-- Hourly Employer Pension contributions increased from \$8.09 to \$8.42 for Journeymen in the Toronto, Ontario area. - Effective with contributions earned on/after September 1, 2014 annual Pensions were equal to 15% of those contributions. - Effective September 9, 2014, if a terminated Member elected to transfer his/her Pension from the Plan then his/her transfer amount is adjusted by multiplying it by the Plan's Transfer Ratio.
+- Hourly Employer Pension contributions increased from \$8.09 to \$8.42 for Journeymen in the Toronto, Ontario area. - Effective with contributions earned on/after September 1, 2014 annual Pensions were equal to 15% of those contributions. - Effective September 9, 2014, if a terminated Member elected to transfer his/her Pension from the Plan, his/her transfer amount is adjusted by multiplying it by the Plan's Transfer Ratio.
 This would result in a lower amount being paid out to the terminated Member and curbed financial losses to the Plan.
-Terminated Members retained the right to a Pension in the Plan.
-Terminated members retained the right to receive a Pension from the Plan.
+Terminated Members retained the right to receive a Pension from the Plan.

-- Hourly Employer Pension contributions to the Pension Plan were increased from \$8.42 to \$8.75 for Journeymen in the Toronto, Ontario area. - Effective November 1, 2015, a Plan Member who applies for a disability pension must be a Member in good Standing of Local Union 30 at the time of the application and on the date the disability pension commences.
+• Hourly Employer Pension contributions increased from \$8.42 to \$8.75 for Journeymen in the Toronto, Ontario area.

+• Effective November 1, 2015, a Plan Member who applies for a disability pension must be a Member in Good Standing of Local Union 30 at the time of the application and on the date the disability pension commences.